 If you have been seriously injured in a car crash or have lost a loved one, you need to look after yourself instead of fighting with insurers and creditors.
 You don’t need to add stress at this difficult time.

-You can rely on a car accident attorney at Sam & Ash, LLP to deal with insurers for you so that you may focus on your medical care and recovery and get what’s fair from the insurance company.
+You can rely on a car accident attorney at Sam & Ash Injury Law to deal with insurers for you so that you may focus on your medical care and recovery and get what’s fair from the insurance company.

 Our Newport Beach law firm is here to: